-The Texas State Dietetic Internship has two program concentrations: pediatric nutrition and food security.
-These program concentrations inform all internship experiences, from supervised practice to graduate courses.
+The Texas State Dietetic Internship program concentrates on pediatric nutrition, and this program concentration informs many internship experiences, from supervised practice to graduate courses.

 In order to gain proficiency with the pediatric population, each intern completes a three-week clinical rotation focused on pediatrics.
 Rotation sites include Dell Children's Medical Center, the neonatal intensive care unit (NICU) at St. David's Medical Center, Children's Memorial Hermann Hospital in Houston, Austin's First Steps high risk follow up clinic, and Mom's Place lactation support center.
 Additional pediatric outpatient counseling rotations are completed through the Dell Children's 'Specially for Children clinics, and CommUnityCare Health Centers.
 All interns gain experience with maternal and child health through rotations at City of Austin WIC clinics, the State of Texas Department of Health and Human Services WIC program, and the Mothers' Milk Bank of Austin.
 Finally, interns who are particularly interested in working with the pediatric population can choose specialty rotations focused on eating disorders, pediatric weight management, or community nutrition/youth development.